PrefectHQ/prefect-bitbucket/README.md

 private_bitbucket_block.save(name="my-private-bitbucket-block")
 ```

-#### Use a preexisting BitBucketCredentials block to create a BitBucketRepository block for a private repo
+#### Use a preexisting BitBucketCredentials block to create a BitBucketRepository block for a private repo.
 ```python
 from prefect_bitbucket import BitBucketCredentials, BitBucketRepository